 These are just three of the incredible emails I get from readers of this website and trainees on my DIY VA course whose lives have changed for the better.

-Both people have given their permission for their emails and names to be published in full although I would prefer to keep their names private.
+All three people have given their permission for their emails and names to be published in full although I would prefer to keep their names private.

 Amazing email 1